yuhaoliu94/GP-HME/README.md

 ## FLAGS

-The code implements variational inference for Gaussian Process Decision Tree (GPDT) approximated using random Fourier features.
+The code implements variational inference for Gaussian Process-Gated Hierarchical Mixture of Experts (GPHME) approximated using random Fourier features.
 The code accepts the following options:

 * --fold                &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; Fold of dataset